PostHog/posthog.com/contents/blog/introducing-hogql.md

 We recommend checking the docs for a more detailed [explanation of ClickHouse SQL functions which are supported in HogQL](/manual/hogql).

 ## HogQL breakdowns

 ![HogQL breakdowns](../images/blog/array/hog_breakdown.mp4)

 <Caption>Using a `properties.$browser_version` HogQL expression to breakdown results</Caption>

 A frequent request from teams using PostHog has been the ability to breakdown insight results across multiple properties.
 To accommodate this, we've added the ability to use HogQL expressions within a breakdown.

-In other words, you can now breakdown results however you like - including by multiple properties at once.
-Want to breakdown new sign-ups by both pricing tier _and_ overall usage?
+In other words, you can now break down results however you like – including by multiple properties at once.
+Want to break down new signups by both pricing tier _and_ overall usage?
 Now you can.

 > **Ready to get started?** Check out our tutorial about [how to use HogQL for running advanced breakdowns](docs/tutorials/hogql-breakdowns)

 ## HogQL filters

 ![HogQL filter](../images/blog/array/hog_filters.mp4)

 <Caption>Using a `properties.$screen_width < properties.$screen_height` HogQL expression as a filter</Caption>

 Oh, look.
 You can use HogQL in filters too.
 Useful for _filtering_ by multiple properties!